G.I. Jane (1951 film)

 G.I.
-Jane is a 1951 American musical comedy film directed by Reginald Le Borg and released by Lippert Pictures.
+Jane is a 1951 American musical comedy film directed by Reginald LeBorg and released by Lippert Pictures.

 Plot

-Television producer Tim Rawlings is staging a musical show with the Women's Army Corps (WACs) when he is drafted into the army.
+Television producer Tim Rawlings is staging a musical show with the Women's Army Corps (WAC) when he is drafted into the army.
 Sgt.
 Rawlings tangles with an angry male lieutenant who transfers him to Alaska, where the commanding officer has requisitioned a platoon of WACs.
-Rawlings furtively tampers with the travel orders so the lieutenant goes to Alaska, and the WACs go to his own post in the American desert.
-The no-nonsense WAC lieutenant forbids her WACs to fraternize with the male soldiers, so the blossoming romances among the troops must be carried on in secret.
+Rawlings furtively modifies the travel orders so that the lieutenant is sent to Alaska and the WACs are dispatched to his own post in the American desert.
+The no-nonsense WAC lieutenant forbids her WACs to fraternize with the male soldiers, so the blossoming romances among the troops must be kept secret.